 Recording a Trademark License

-If the trademark being licensed is registered in the United States Patent and Trademark Office (USPTO), the trademark license may be recorded with the Assignment Services Division in order to give constructive notice to the world of the licensee’s rights to use the mark.
+If the trademark being licensed is registered in the United States Patent and Trademark Office (USPTO), the trademark license may be recorded with the Assignment Services Division using the USPTO’s Assignment Center System.
+This gives constructive notice to the world of the licensee’s rights to use the mark.
 However, many licenses include confidential or commercially sensitive information that the parties may not want available to the public.
 In those cases, it may be possible to record a redacted version of the license agreement or to file a separate document executed by the parties that makes reference to the existence of a license.

 Learn More About Trademark License Agreements